control-toolbox/OptimalControl.jl/docs/src/tutorial-lqr-basic.md

 in order to get $\dot{x} = Ax + Bu$
 and we aim to solve this optimal control problem for different values of $t_f$.
-First, we need to import the `OptimalControl.jl` and `Plots.jl` packages.
+First, we need to import the `OptimalControl.jl` package to define the optimal control problem and `NLPModelsIpopt.jl` to solve it.
+We also need to import the `Plots.jl` package to plot the solutions.

 ```@example main
 using OptimalControl